and-tol/artem-pizza/README.md

 # Artem-pizza

-This project create site for invent and create your own pizza.
+This project is a website to create and order your own pizza

 # Getting Started with Create React App